 Got loads of good ideas about getting your business media coverage, but no idea how to pitch to a journalist and editor?
-As a PR agency we’re used to shaping stories and ‘selling in’ ideas to the media.
-And, its fair to say it takes time, skill and decent planning to achieve the best results.
-Starting to ‘sell in’ your ideas like this can be daunting at first, but help is at hand if you follow some basic rules …
+As a PR agency, we’re used to shaping stories and ‘selling in’ ideas to target media.
+And, it’s fair to say it takes time, skill and decent planning to achieve the best results.
+Starting to ‘sell in’ your ideas like this can be daunting at first, but help is at hand in securing editorial coverage if you follow some basic rules around media relations.

-If you’re still at the ideas stage, make sure you read part one: Getting media coverage for your business – what to pitch and when to help you think about unique ideas and creative angles.
+If you’re still at the ideas stage, make sure you read getting media coverage for your business – what to pitch and when to help you develop unique ideas and creative angles.

 Do your research before you pitch to a journalist

 First and foremost, make sure you’re pitching to the right person!
-Sending lots of pitches to irrelevant journalists is a waste of your time, and could even put you on their blacklist in the future.
+Sending lots of press releases to irrelevant journalists is a waste of your time, and could even put you on their blacklist in the future.
 Find the right journalist to pitch to by searching:

 - Bylines – these are the name credits on articles.
 Read the titles of relevant publications and try to find the contact of the direct person who writes the section or column you’re pitching to.

 - Twitter – many journalists use Twitter, so it’s a good way to find them, and many list contact details on their bio.
-Also use Twitter to keep abreast of articles they are researching – many journalists post on Twitter if they need experts or case studies.
+Also, use Twitter to keep abreast of articles they are researching – many journalists post on Twitter if they need experts or case studies.
 It’s also a useful tool to see what is happening with the news cycle.

 - LinkedIn – the search function on LinkedIn is a useful way to find people working in a certain profession.
 Search for journalists and spend some time refining your list.

-New magazines and columns are being launched all the time so it’s worth spending time keeping abreast of what titles are out there.
+New magazines, columns and blog posts are being launched all the time so it’s worth spending time keeping abreast of what titles are out there.
 Look through titles in newsagents and the library and build up your own personal library at home to refer back to.
 Analyse them for:

 - How you/your client could fit in